atomicwhale/obol-guides/charon_local-native.md

 ```

 ### 3. Start Charon
+*Make sure you are running this command under the charon folder, it should be `charon-distributed-validator-node` by default)*
+*`cd ~/charon-distributed-validator-node`*
 Start Charon by running
 `docker compose up -d`
-(Make sure you are running this command in the charon folder, it should be `charon-distributed-validator-node` by default)

 ### 4. Check if Charon is running successfuly
 Check the logs of the Charon container by using `docker logs <charon-container-name> -f`, for example:
 `docker logs charon-distributed-validator-node-charon-1 --tail 50 -f`
-(Tips: Using auto complete - You can try to press `Tab` after typeing out the first few letters of the command/container name)
+(Tips: Using auto complete - You can try pressing `Tab` after typeing the first few letters of the container name)
-You can monitor the logs here, and use `Ctrl+C` to breakout from the logs.
+You can monitor the logs here if needed, and use `Ctrl+C` to breakout from the logs.

 - If Charon cannot connect to the beacon node, you will see an error:
 `ERRO cmd        Fatal error: new eth2 http client: fetch fork schedule: beacon api fork_schedule: client is not active {"label": "fork_schedule"}`